February 6, 2026

 • Your contact information and CV or resume;

-• If available, a preliminary checklist of works proposed for the exhibition including artist, title, date, medium, dimensions, and if possible, lender’s name and location.
+• If available, a preliminary checklist of works proposed for the exhibition, including artist, title, date, medium, dimensions, and if possible, lender’s name and location.
 At a minimum, please provide at least 3-5 images of representative works;

 • Please note if there are any works proposed for the show which will require shipping from outside the region, special handling/installation, loan fees, or other considerations.